kyphan38/web/assets/docs/technical/linux - ongoing/1-understand-and-use-essential-tools.md

 Login methods

-- Local text-mode console: log in directly on the computer using a text-based interface
+- Local text-mode console: Log in directly on the computer using a text-based interface
-- Local graphical-mode console: log in directly on the computer using a graphical interface, like a desktop
+- Local graphical-mode console: Log in directly on the computer using a graphical interface, like a desktop
-- Remote text-mode login: log in to a remote computer over a network using a text-based interface (e.g., via SSH or Telnet)
+- Remote text-mode login: Log in to a remote computer over a network using a text-based interface (e.g., via SSH or Telnet)
-- Remote graphical-mode login: log in to a remote computer with a graphical desktop
+- Remote graphical-mode login: Log in to a remote computer with a graphical desktop

 Old terms

-- Console: the physical or main interface for interacting with a computer
+- Console: The physical or main interface for interacting with a computer
-- Virtual terminal: a software-based text interface, like a command-line window
+- Virtual terminal: A software-based text interface, like a command-line window
-- Terminal emulator: a program that mimics a text-based console on your screen
+- Terminal emulator: A program that mimics a text-based console on your screen

 SSH